E3 2020 has been cancelled

 Companies including Microsoft, Nintendo, Warner Bros, Bethesda, Sega and Ubisoft were confirmed to be attending E3 2020.

-We are expecting individual updates from each company to roll out over the next while.
+We are expecting individual updates from each company to roll out over the next few days.
 Xbox boss Phil Spencer has already confirmed Microsoft will host its own "Xbox digital event" in lieu of E3, with a time and dates to be announced in the coming weeks.

 E3 has always been an important moment for Team Xbox.
 Given this decision, this year we'll celebrate the next generation of gaming with the @Xbox community and all who love to play via an Xbox digital event.
 Details on timing and more in the coming weeks https://t.co/xckMKBPf9hMarch 11, 2020